Simple 1D FEM in C

 // Initialize a dense assembler

-void init_assemble_dense(assemble_t* assembler, double* A)
+void init_assemble_dense(assemble_t assembler, densemat_t A)

 {

-->p = A;
+->p = (assemble_data_t)A;

 assembler->add = assemble_dense_add;

-assembler->clear = assemble_vecmat_clear;
+assembler->clear = casted_densemat_clear;

 assembler}